open-telemetry/opentelemetry-collector-contrib/extension/storage/filestorage/README.md

 `timeout` is the maximum time to wait for a file lock.
 This value does not need to be modified in most circumstances.
 The default timeout is `1s`.

-`fsync` when set, will force the database to perform an fsync after each write.
-This helps to ensure database integretity if there is an interruption to the database process, but at the cost of performance.
+`fsync` when set to false, will skip performing an fsync after each write.
+This is potentially faster but can lead to data corruption and should only be used if you know what you're doing.
 See [DB.NoSync](https://pkg.go.dev/go.etcd.io/bbolt#DB) for more information.

 ## Compaction
 `compaction` defines how and when files should be compacted.
 There are two modes of compaction available (both of which can be set concurrently):